 In use, I’ve found that you don’t need a lot of weight on the weight horn due to all of the resistance coming from the front.
-So, you’re just keeping the weight down so you can drive through the ground.
-That is really the main reason you would put weight on the back.
+So, you’re just keeping the weight down in order to drive through the ground.
+That is the main reason you would put weight on the back.

-The powder coat is designed for outdoor use, just like its older brother the TANK M4.
-It's a nice and gritty powder coat that resists wear and corrosion very well.
-The handles are removable making the sled store away, even on a wall rack (I'm excited to get one) and everything from the grips down to the tread on the tire exudes a premium look and feel.
+The powder coat is designed for outdoor use, just like its older brother, the TANK M4.
+It has a gritty powder coat that resists wear and corrosion very well.
+The removable handles allow for the sled to easily store away, even on a wall rack.
+Everything from the grips down to the tread on the tire exudes a premium look and feel.